Trump fumes as protesters stake out festive zone in Seattle

 Inslee tweeted Thursday that state officials will not allow threats of military violence from the White House.
 “The U.S. military serves to protect Americans, not the fragility of an insecure president,” he tweeted.

-The zone set up by protesters stretches across several blocks on Capitol Hill, where dozens of people show up to listen to speakers calling for police reform, racial justice and compensation for Native groups on whose land the city of Seattle was founded.
+The zone set up by protesters stretches a portion of Capitol Hill, where dozens of people show up to listen to speakers calling for police reform, racial justice and compensation for Native groups on whose land the city of Seattle was founded.

 “The people that you see here have all come together because we see injustice in our system and we want to be part of the solution,” said Mark Henry Jr. of Black Lives Matter.